First visit to St Luke’s? Answers to some practical questions:

 What do I have to wear?

 Wear what you want to wear.
 You don’t have to dress a certain way.

 No. We have a freewill offering during the service but there is no obligation to contribute.
 When the offering bags are passed round, some of our members place cash in the bags, and you’ll see others using envelopes, containing their contribution to the church.
 Some will simply pass the bags on without putting anything in.
 (Many of our members have bank standing orders).

 When I arrive, what will happen?

 When you arrive, you will be greeted at the door by at least one of the Welcome Team.
-You will find that they have badges with their names on (and other members have badges with their roles in our church on them too).
-When you pass through the Community Room into the worship area, please feel free sit wherever you like to wait for the service to begin and don’t be too surprised if other people come over to speak to you and sit with you.
+When you pass through the Community Room into the worship area, please feel free to sit wherever you like to wait for the service to begin and don’t be too surprised if other people come over to speak to you and sit with you.
 We hope they do so!
 This is part of our welcome to you.

 Who do I ask if I have a question?

 Please just ask anyone – we will be pleased to help with any query you may have.

 If I come to a service, how will I know what to do?
 Do I have to sing?